History of the Caesar Salad (Plus the Best-of-All-Worlds Recipe)

 I personally noticed that the salad seemed to be a popular item in upscale Mexico City restaurants in the 1980s.
 And I can attest to the fact that you won’t find the salad in exactly this form in Italy.
 The following recipe contains the finest aspects of the Caesar salad tradition.

 - 3 romaine hearts, tender-crisp lettuce leaves, washed and dried

 - 3 cups Italian or French bread torn into approximately 1” size

 - 2 anchovy filets, chopped finely

 - 1 teaspoon dry mustard (or 2 teaspoons of seasoned mustard, such as Grey Poupon seasoned mustard)

 - 2 egg yolks, at room temperature (or you can coddle egg yolks by boiling in the shell for 1 minute)

 - 5 tablespoons freshly grated Parmesan cheese

-- Tear the Romaine lettuce into bite-size pieces.
+- Tear the Romaine lettuce into bite-sized pieces.
 Refrigerate the bowl of lettuce.

-- Using the back of a fork, mash garlic and anchovies to a paste.
+- Using the back of a fork, mash garlic and anchovies into a paste.
 Gradually pour in olive oil while whisking.
 Add pepper, salt, egg yolks, mustard, lemon juice, Worcestershire sauce, and red wine vinegar.
-Continue to whisk until sauce is thick, creamy, and smooth.
+Continue to whisk until the sauce is thick, creamy, and smooth.

 - To make the croutons, pour olive oil over the pieces of bread and mix.
 It works well to use your hand.
 Place the oil-coated pieces of bread on a baking sheet.
-Add salt and minced garlic to the bread.
-Bake at 375 degrees until crispy.
+Add salt and minced garlic to the bread and bake at 375 degrees until crispy.

 - Take the bowl of lettuce out of the fridge and add the Caesar sauce and grated Parmesan.
-Toss the salad until thoroughly mixed.
-Add croutons.
+Toss the salad until thoroughly mixed then add the croutons.